Transcendental Meditation - My Experience

 Then it happened.
 I felt a powerful, hot current of energy shoot up my spine from base to tip, propelling me off the ground - and dumping me on my back on the floor just as quickly.

 I was amazed.
 Sure, I hadn't "flown" - but If someone had told me I could jump several inches with my legs crossed, I'd have said they were dreaming!
 Sit down cross-legged and try to lift your bottom, and you'll see what I mean.
 Without that mysterious surge of energy, I would never have got off the ground.
 So clearly, something did happen.
-But I never saw anyone do more than hop, and I've never met anyone else who has.
+But I attended several courses, and I never saw anyone do more than hop, and I've never met anyone else who has.

 All the photos of meditators "hovering" in the air were simply taken at the top of the jump.